Our Services

 For more information on feeding your newborn, please see our Feeding Newborns page.

 Prenatal visits are provided at no cost and are a wonderful way for expectant parents to meet one of our doctors, learn about our practice’s approach to care, take a tour of our office and learn what to expect after delivery.
 We try to cover as many topics as possible, and we encourage visitors to ask as many questions as needed.
-Classes are typically held on a weeknight during the 3rd week of each month.
-Beginning May 2023, all Prenatal Welcome classes will be in-person at either the Short Pump or West End location, and start at 7:30 p.m.
-Masks are optional.
+Classes are typically held on a weeknight during the 3rd week of each month, will be at the Short Pump or West End location, and start at 6:30 p.m.
 Please call (804) 282-4205 to reserve a spot.

 Pediatric Associates of Richmond offers international travel consultations.
 A consultation with Dr. Weber or Kristin Flohre, CPNP, will provide recommendations for vaccinations, mosquito/insect bite prevention, and other safety strategies.
 If applicable, antibiotics for infections such as traveler’s diarrhea may be prescribed.
 We will also begin keeping typhoid vaccine at our West End office for administration (injection only; not pills).
 Other non-standard vaccines, however, may require a visit to a travel pharmacy.
 A full list of travel pharmacies is listed on our international travel page.